Jobeyobey/the-boardgame-companion/README.md

 ### TODO
 - Refine Everything
-    - Playlog should have most recent game at top
+    - 'Loading' not always appearing on search
     - User is currently never auto-logged-out
+    - Should be able to edit/delete playlog entries
     - Styling
         - Index page tiles
         - 'Cancel Request' on friend page border
         - Playlog overlay
         - Replace or adapt dice logo: http://127.0.0.1:5000/gamepage?id=339705
         - Other
-    - 'Loading' not always appearing on search

 - Allow import of collection from BGG
     - ...
 Not sure yet